OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

   .. literalinclude:: ../../../../tests/doc/doc21.liq

 * ``Contract.create: manager:key_hash -> delegate:key_hash option ->
-  spendable:bool -> delegatable:bool -> amount:tez -> storage:'storage
+  spendable:bool -> delegatable:bool -> amount:dun -> storage:'storage
   -> code:(contract _) -> (operation, address)``.
 Forge an operation
   to originate a contract with code.
 The contract is only created when the operation is executed, so it must be returned by the